Xilinx/finn/docs/finn/pwpolyf.md

 PWPolyF is a hardware activation layer that approximates nonlinear functions (GELU, SiLU, Sigmoid, Tanh) using piecewise polynomials evaluated via Horner's method on a chain of DSPFP32 FMA units.
-With the default degree 2, this uses two cascaded DSPs per PE, giving single-cycle-per-element throughput with no BRAM usage.
+With the default degree 2, this uses two cascaded DSPs and one RAMB18 coefficient ROM per PE, giving single-cycle-per-element throughput.
 Per-function configuration (clamping behaviour and polynomial coefficients) is delivered through a SystemVerilog package (`pwpolyf_pkg`) using a `func_cfg_t` struct.

 The input domain is partitioned into `1 + 2*5*(2^K)` segments: one near-zero region, positive octave sub-segments, and negative mirrors.
 With the default